Search the collections

 The Royal Exhibition Collection of well over 5,000 objects reflects all aspects of the building's history: objects displayed at the two great International Exhibitions; souvenirs; certificates and medals awarded to exhibitors and commissioners; invitations to concerts, balls and the opening of parliament: catalogues to the International Exhibition and museum displays.
 The collection also contains photographs of the building from the 1880s to the present day, and other pictorial reproductions including watercolours, postcards and lithographic prints.

-This is a colour postcard of the Exhibition Building, showing the southern facade and lake circa 1902.
-The postcard, which is unused, was printed in Great Britain by Valentine & Sons Pu ...
+This is a black & white postcard of the Exhibition Building, showing the southern facade with the lake in the foreground, post 1905.
+The postcard, which was made by Robert Jolley, was s ...

-This is a colour postcard of the Exhibition Building showing the south west facade from Rathdowne Street circa 1905.
-The postcard, which is unused, was printed as part of the Victoria S ...
+This is a black & white postcard of the Exhibition Building showing the dome of the building through the Carlton Gardens, circa 1909.
+The postcard, which was sent as a Christmas greetin ...